 }

-Where
+Where:

-initial is the first microservie in the chain
+initial is the first microservice in the chain

 chain_no is the chain that we want to follow, this chain_no is found inside the chain file used while generating manifest files

-task_type is the type of task the user wants from microservices.
+request_task_type is the type of task the user wants to be done from microservices.
 In the given example, there were 9 microservices running in the chain, and each microservice is given a task.
-Task can be of four types, ”cpu”, ”sleep”, ”memory” and ”communication”.
+Task can be of four types: “cpu”, “sleep”, “memory” or “communication”.

-Further if the communication type of task is requested from the microservice, the user also needs to provide the paremeters for client side ”client_params” and for server side ”server_params” the value of which will be passed to fortio while load testing.
-In the given example we are telling fortio that that from client side.
-It should makes 1000 queries per second using 8 threads(connections) for 3 seconds.
+Further if the communication type of task is requested from the microservice, the user also needs to provide the parameters for client side “client_params” and for server side “server_params” the value of which will be passed to fortio while load testing.
+In the given example we are telling fortio that that from client side, It should make 1000 queries per second using 8 threads(connections) for 3 seconds.
 From server side while getting response from it, the user wants 50% of the requests to have a delay of 0.5 s in the response and 40% will have a delay of 1s.
 Similarly, the probabilities can be mentioned for response sizes.
+The probabilities do not necessarily need to be add up to 100%, the user can mention any probabilities, rest of the requests will have the default behavior set by fortio.
 More configurations can be set by the user and details can be found here

 https://github.com/fortio/fortio#server-urls-and-features

-If user does not want mention the client_params or server_params, then he/she can leave the value field blank by providing simle quotes (””).
+If user does not want to mention the client_params or server_params, then he/she can leave the value field blank by providing simple quotes (“”).

-If the user mentions the lesser no of of tasks_type in the files than there are microservices in the chain, then rest of the microservices will perform a random task betwenn cpu, memory or sleep.
+If the user mentions the lesser number of tasks_type in the files than there are microservices in the chain, then rest of the microservices will perform a random task between cpu, memory or sleep.

-request_type: this the task_type that willl be performed by the first microservice.
+request_type: this the task_type that will be performed by the first microservice.
 It should have a value of 1.
+In the above example, 9 tasks_type are defined.
+Mentioning the value of 1 in request_type tells the first microservice in the chain to do the task 1 (cpu in the example).
+The following microservices in the chain will perform the next tasks in order specified in the task_type.
+So, for example, microservice 2 will perform communication task, microservice 3 will perform sleep task and so on.
+User can specify the request_type to any other number as well (for example 3) then the first microservice in chain will perform task 3 and the other microservices will follow this.

-Next update the conf.xml file under tsung directory and update the host enrty under <servers> tag.
+Next update the conf.xml file under tsung directory and update the host entry under <servers> tag.
 Update the Load Balancer address of the first microservice that we exposed in the last step.
 Also update the port if required.

 Also update the contents_from_file entry under <sessions> tag and specify the name of conf file that was updated in the previous step.